-- If you selected only one DB\View and do not plan to use template data in your report, proceed to the next step. - If you selected a DB\View with the intent of selecting an associated template, click the Template button - for the related DB View and follow the process described in Adding Templates to Your Data Source. - If you selected more than one data source for your report, use the DB View Relationships section to create joins between the selected data sources. - 5.
-Select Distinct if you want to remove duplicates from the result set.
+- If you selected only one DB\View and do not plan to use template data in your report, proceed to the next step. - If you selected a DB\View with the intent of selecting an associated template, click the Template button pfor the related DB\View and follow the process described in Adding Templates to Your Data Source on page 895. - If you selected more than one data source for your report, use the DB View Relationships section to create joins between the selected data sources.
+See Using More than One Data Source on page 898 for more information. - 5.
+Mark the Distinct check box if you want to remove duplicates from the result set.

-Note

-Marking the Distinct check box inserts the DISTINCT clause into the sql SELECT statement you are building.
+Note: Marking the Distinct check box inserts the DISTINCT clause into the sql SELECT statement you are building.
 After you select fields in the Fields tab, you can click the SQL button to see how the DISTINCT clause appears in the SELECT statement you are creating.

-6. Click Add Fields.
+6. Click the Add Fields button.

 The Fields tab displays.
 The Field drop-down list includes the fields from the selected data source(s).
 If you chose more than one data source, the fields from each selected data source display beneath the data source name wherein the fields reside.
-If you added ASI/ ASIT templates to a data source, the template fields display separately beneath the template name.
+If you added ASI/ASIT templates to a data source, the template fields display separately beneath the template name.

-The Field drop-down list excludes data source fields that ad hoc report writer does not use in the DB View Relationships, even if the data source is selected in the Data Source (Views and Tables) section.
+Note: The Field drop-down list excludes data source fields that ad hoc report writer does not use in the DB View Relationships, even if the data source is selected in the Data Source (Views and Tables) section.

-From the Field drop-down list, select a field to add to your report.
+7. From the Field drop-down list, select a field to add to your report.

-Use the Quick Add button to display a checklist of all available fields.
+Tip: Use the Quick Add button to display a checklist of all available fields.
 Go through the list and select each field you want to add to your report, then click OK.
 The ad hoc report writer adds the selected fields.
-You still need to set the attributes for each field (See Fields Tab).
+You still need to set the attributes for each field (See Fields Tab on page 866).